 The updated law requires businesses to pay for training program costs, compensate employees for time spent in training and cover other expenses related to food handler training.
 Training must be completed during standard work hours, and employees must be relieved of standard work duties while they complete their course and exam.

-Through our partnership with eFoodHandlers, you can streamline training for your entire team.
-We bring 50 years of combined experience to the California food and restaurant industry, providing a full suite of training solutions to food and beverage employees.
+Streamline training for your entire team.
+We bring over 40 years of combined experience to the California food and restaurant industry, providing a full suite of training solutions to food and beverage employees.

 We offer:

-• ANAB-accredited and locally approved courses: In addition to our accredited and state-compliant course, we provide county-specific programs in partnership with eFoodHandlers.
+- ANAB-accredited and locally approved courses: In addition to our accredited and state-compliant course, we provide county-specific programs.

 Unpacking SB 476